 You Share a Spoonful of Medicine

 "Another mistake is assuming what works for your neighbor/best friend/brother will work for you," says Pitkethly.
 "Patients will take their friend's prescription medication—not a great idea.
 It can be unsafe because of interactions and contraindications."

 "One of the worst health mistakes I see in my practice is when patients stop their Plavix, aspirin or Effient or Brilinta," says South Florida Cardiologist Adam Splaver MD.
 "These medications are prescribed when you have had a stent.
 Stopping those meds prematurely without consulting a physician can cause you to have another heart attack or stroke."

 You're Overweight and, From a Health Perspective, Cool With It

 "Being overweight is associated with 90 percent of diabetes Type 2, heart disease, hypertension, arthritis, depression, poor sleep and sleep apnea, many types of cancer, truncated immune reactions and poor response to chemotherapy, to name a few," says Fishman.
-Here are the 200 ways to lose weight.

 You Over-Rely On Over-the-Counter Medication

 "Excess utilization of over-the-counter medication because masking pain can delay diagnosis of significant diseases," says Horowitz.
 "Acetaminophen can hurt the liver, and ibuprofen can affect the stomach and kidneys."

 If you are suffering from COVID-19 symptoms, call your medical provider, and seek emergency care if you experience the following: